This information applies to England and Wales.

 They will send you a form.
 The form asks for examples of how your condition affects your daily life.
 People find providing these examples the most challenging.

-It’s up to you to prove you’re eligible by telling the DWP about how your condition affects your daily life.
+It is up to you to prove you’re eligible by telling the DWP about how your condition affects your daily life.

 PIP eligibility criteria (GOV.UK)

 PIP has a daily living and a mobility component.
-Depending on the number of points you’re awarded for your responses to questions, you’ll receive either the standard or the enhanced rate for each of the components.
+Depending on the number of points you’re awarded for your responses to questions, you will receive either the standard or the enhanced rate for each of the components.
 A total of 8 points for the standard payment and 12 points for the enhanced payment.

-If it's reasonable to think that your illness could be terminal within 12 months, you may get the Daily Living component at the enhanced rate immediately.
+If it is reasonable to think that your illness could be terminal within 12 months, you may get the Daily Living component at the enhanced rate immediately.
 You will still need to meet the criteria for the mobility component.
-If this is the case, you can claim PIP with a SR1 form.
-A health professional, such as a GP, consultant or specialist nurse, can complete this for you.

 There are online guides: